Inflaton perturbations through an Ultra-Slow Roll transition and Hamilton-Jacobi attractors: Introduction

 c) The above implies that the long wavelegth dynamics of the inhomogeneous modes can in fact be described via a transition between 2 otherwise disjoint HJ attractor branches, analogous to the conveyor belt idea discussed in \cite{Prokopec:2019srf}.
-There, the decay of the field's velocity during its motion towards an asymptotic point was followed by an imposed transition to the Sitter solution with constant $\phi$, thereby joining the two distinct HJ branches of the $V=V_0$ potential.
-Our results here show that this idea applies to this model also and hints to its relevance to more general scenaria.
+There, the decay of the field's velocity during its motion towards an asymptotic point with $\dot{\phi}\neq 0$ was followed by a transition to the de Sitter solution with constant $\phi$, thereby joining the two distinct HJ branches of the $V=V_0$ potential, {both branches being solutions of \eqref{HJ} and \eqref{momentum-def} for the $V=V_0$ potential}.
+Our results here show that this idea applies to the model studied here as well and hints to its relevance to more general scenarios.
 An extra ingredient, uncovered here, are the subdominant $k^2/H^2$ terms which dictate a residual perturbation amplitude for those modes that exit the horizon prior to the USR phase.

 d) Our analysis supports the use of the HJ stochastic formalism for studying USR-type dynamics.
-This is achieved by the conveyor belt, i.e. appropriately joining in the stochastic evolution two HJ attractor branches that align with the two linearly independent solutions of the perturbation modes.
+This is achieved by the conveyor belt, i.e. appropriately joining the stochastic evolution two HJ attractor branches that align with the two linearly independent solutions of the perturbation modes.
 Our findings contradict the criticism of \cite{Artigas:2025nbm} which claims that using HJ in USR, as done in \cite{Prokopec:2019srf} and \cite{Rigopoulos:2021nhv}, is incorrect.
 By using different HJ branches the conveyor belt does not restrict the stochastic HJ equation to a subspace of the available phase space for the long wavelength field inhomogeneities, and this turns out to be important for applying HJ to USR.

 We work in natural units, in which $\hbar = 1 = c$ and $M_{\rm P}^2 = 1/(8\pi G) = m_{\rm P}^2/(8\pi)=1$.